nolram88/Prison-Architect-Web-Planner/README.md

 **Open source under the GPL license.**
 **Live Demo: Remind me **

-Please note that this is just a hobby project I put together in less than a week
+Please note that this is just a hobby project I put together in less than a week.
+I made most of this from ripping from other open source projects including [Open tile map editor](https://github.com/elias-schuett/Online-Tile-Map-Editor)

 ----